 These Cooperative Agreements are intended to ensure that human research participants are protected while at the same time allowing WSU researchers to submit only 1 IRB application if research is conducted with Providence hospitals, St. Luke’s Rehabilitation Institute or using DSHS records or facilities.
 Deaconess Medical Center, Valley Hospital & Medical Center, and Rockwood Health are using the WSU IRB when submitting grants with WSU investigators.

-- WSU researchers will complete an IRB-Spokane application and submit the application and associated documents to the grant and contract specialist.
+- WSU researchers will complete an IRB-Spokane application and submit the application and associated documents to the grants and contracts manager.
 The grant and contract specialist will send the application to the WSU IRB coordinator.
 The WSU IRB must keep copies and records of all research conducted by WSU researchers.
 This is an administrative review and for file copies only.